Skip to main content

 • Independent contractor (see the independent contractor test here)

-• Providing products or services in Illinois or works for a hiring entity located in Illinois
+• Providing products or services in Illinois or works for a contracting entity located in Illinois

 • Value of work equal to or greater than $500 over a 120-day period (can be multiple contracts)